Range Rover (P38A): Diesel

-Early cars (1994-1997) used an aluminium inlet manifold.
+Early cars (1994–1997) used an aluminium inlet manifold.

 After 1997 the diesel edition received an EGR system, which came with a plastic inlet manifold.
 A modulator sends back part of the exhaust gas into the manifold, thus mixing hot exhaust gas via a vacuum pump into the cold air from the intercooler.
-Post 97 cars also utilised a MAF sensor for better economy and cleaner running.
+Post '97 cars also utilised a MAF sensor for better economy and cleaner running.

 Suspension

-The second generation Range Rover incorporated an improved electronic air suspension (called EAS) which was an adaption of the system used on the 1993 - 1996 Range Rover Classic It allows automatic, speed determined height adjustment.
+The second generation Range Rover incorporated an improved electronic air suspension (called EAS) which was an adaption of the system used on the 1993–1996 Range Rover Classic.
+It allows automatic, speed determined height adjustment.
 The five suspension heights offered by EAS are (from lowest to highest in terms of height) "Access", "Motorway", "Standard", "Off-Road", and "Off-Road Extended".
 Height was also adjustable manually between the first four settings.
 The "Off-Road Extended" setting was only accessible automatically by the EAS ECU in the event of the chassis getting beached.

 Transmission

 The 4.0 L V8 petrol and the 2.5 L I6 diesel engine were mated to either the R380 manual gearbox or the ZF 4HP22 transmission, as used in the late classic Range Rover, 300 TDi, TD5 or V8 Discoverys.
 The 4.6 L V8 petrol engine was only mated to the ZF 4HP24 transmission.

 The R380 gearbox is basically the same as in the previous Range Rover, or Discovery 300tdi.
-The primary shaft for the diesel is different with a small input diameter for the spigot bearing inside the BMW flywheel and the output shaft has been changed to allow for the different Borg Warner Box.
+The primary shaft for the diesel is different with a small input diameter for the spigot bearing inside the BMW flywheel and the output shaft has been changed to allow for the different BorgWarner box.

-The Borg Warner 4462 transfer box on the P38 unlike the classic has no direct control of High/Low range gears meaning that the vehicle has to nearly stop before shifting from high to low range and the lever from the classic model was replaced by an electric control on the dashboard for the manual and an H-pattern gate on the automatic gear lever High/Low is selected by an electronic actuator on the TB.
+The BorgWarner 4462 transfer box on the P38 unlike the classic has no direct control of High/Low range gears meaning that the vehicle has to nearly stop before shifting from high to low range and the lever from the classic model was replaced by an electric control on the dashboard for the manual and an H-pattern gate on the automatic gear lever High/Low is selected by an electronic actuator on the TB.
 The transfer case's chain and sprockets have been reinforced.
-The rear differential on the 4.6 L V8 petrol model were a 4-pin version and four-wheel traction control was included with the vehicle, whereas initially the 4.0 L V8 and the 2.5 L I6 only had 2-pin versions and two-wheel traction control on the rear wheels only.
+The rear differential on the 4.6 L V8 petrol model was a 4-pin version and four-wheel traction control was included with the vehicle, whereas initially the 4.0 L V8 and the 2.5 L I6 only had 2-pin versions and two-wheel traction control on the rear wheels only.
 Later versions had the four-wheel traction control and the later 4.6 L V8 petrol model had a 4-pin front differential.